A-Yakupoglu/ComplexVsRealANNProteinClassify/README.md

 # 3. Comparative Analysis
 - Study 7: Complex ANN vs. Real ANN - Using cross-validation, the performance of Complex and Real-valued ANNs are compared using metric averages for DNA, Codon and Amino Acid sequences.
 For 10 Fold, t-test is performed with the generated accuracy ratios.

-## Steps for Each Study
-- Data Import: Downloading protein sequences from NCBI as fasta.
-- Preprocessing: Synchronizing and labeling sequences.
-- Encoding: Digitizing and saving as a dataframe.
-- Classification: Using real-valued deep networks for classification.
-- Visualization: Displaying results with graphical representations.

 ## Technical Requirements
 The study is implemented using Python in Jupyter notebooks.
 Essential libraries include Keras, TensorFlow, pandas, and numpy, which need to be installed to replicate the study.